graspit-simulator/graspit-simulator.github.io_src/source/getting_started.rst

 of the GraspIt! main window.

 You can also create a projection of the Grasp Wrench Space for this grasp.
-Use the Grasp :math:`\rightarrow` Create GWS Projection menu.
+Use the Grasp->Create GWS Projection menu.
 Then click the three checkboxes marked **tx, ty** and **tz** and click **OK**.
 GraspIt! will display the space of forces that this grasp can apply without a net torque.
 Note that if you change the camera in the